bright/new-www/content/blog/use-these-7-metrics-to-measure-your-mobile-mvp-success-cheat-sheet-included.md

 N: The number of new users acquired during that period.

 S: The number of users at the start of the period.

+**Tools to track user retention rate:**

+**Mixpanel, Firebase + Google Analytics** and **Amplitude** will be of help in measuring user retention rate.

+### Metric #3: Churn rate

+This metric **measures the percentage of users who uninstall or stop using your product** over a given period.
+It helps identify potential issues with your app that might be causing users to churn.

+To calculate the churn rate, you can use the following formula:

+<div class="important-info"><div>Churn Rate (%) = (Customers at the Start of the Period - Customers at the End of the Period) / Customers at the Start of the Period </div></div>

+There are many possible reasons why your users might delete your app or simply stop using it.
+The most common are:

+* **Wrongly targeted or misleading ad campaigns** – users download the app only to realize that it’s not useful to them or it doesn’t offer what was promised.
+* **UX issues** – your app is too difficult to navigate or not enough visually appealing.
+* **Tech issues** – your app has performance issues, it frequently crashes, etc.
+* **Too many notifications** – we all know that notifications are a powerful feature for mobile apps but be careful.
+With that power comes responsibility.
+* **Too many ads** – what can we add here?
+Make your app worthy for users, then reasonably monetize. 😉

+**Tools to measure churn rate**

+Tools like **Mixpanel, Amplitude, or Kissmetrics** offer features to monitor and analyze churn rates.